Autumn Olive (Elaeagnus umbellata)

 What does autumn olive look like?

 Autumn olive is a shrub that typically grows 15-20ft.
 Although tolerating a range of conditions, it is most common in old fields, open woods, and forest edges.
 In the fall, it is loaded with bright red berries that are edible.
 Leaves grow alternately and are speckled silver, especially along the underside.
+A more tree-like and more silvery plant might be its cousin, Russian olive.

 How do I manage autumn olive?